 Three ways palliative care teams help caregivers

-When your loved ones are facing serious illness, you won’t let them tackle the obstacles alone.
+When your loved ones are living with a serious illness, you won’t let them tackle the obstacles alone.
 Their struggles are your struggles.
 Their pain is your pain.
 Their fears are your fears.
 You listen to them, care for them, and walk their disease journey with them.
 You’re their rock on the days when everything seems too difficult to handle.
 You’re there to help them in any way you can.

 But who helps you?

-If you are caring for someone receiving palliative care, it is important to know that the team will help you in this challenging role.
+If you are caring for someone receiving palliative care, however, it is important to know that the team will help you in this challenging role.

 Here are three ways palliative care teams support caregivers